spacetelescope/hstaxe/docs/hstaxe/description.rst

 reduction without any restriction in functionality.
 All tasks are controlled through a set of configuration files , which can be edited by the user and optimized for a given data set.

-The core of the software package is written using ANSI C and and is highly portable from one platform to another. aXe uses the third-party libraries CFITSIO, GSL, and WCSLIB, which have been successfully employed under Linux, Solaris, and MacOS X.

-aXe is distributed as part of the STSDAS software package.
-Within STSDAS, aXe is located under the subpackages analysis.slitless.axe

-aXe has been used successfully in several large science programs, such as GRAPES (ACS/WFC, [PIRZKAL1]_ ) and PEARS (ACS/WFC, [PIRZKAL2]_ ).
-The aXe software was central in extracting ACS/G800L and, using a customized version of aXe, NICMOS/G141 data within the corresponding Hubble Legacy Archive (HLA) projects (see [FREUDLING]_ and [KUMMEL4]_).

 Slitless Spectroscopy